Ellie Goldberg for Healthy Kids

 Missing School Advocacy Kit

-The Home Education Magazine (HEM) website is a gateway to information, reassurance and guidance.
-Parents and educators will find advice on choosing and using educational and communication resources that provide for a child's educational, social and emotional needs.
-Go to www.homeedmag.com.
+Home Education Magazine (HEM) website is a gateway to information, reassurance and guidance.
+There is advice on choosing and using educational and communication resources that provide for a child's educational, social and emotional needs. (http://homeedmag.com)

 On the HEM website there are links to print and online programs, curriculum, learning games, lesson plans, kits, do-it-yourself activities and other resources for all ages and types of learners.
 Many ideas and resources are available free or at low cost.

-And, most important, there are links to local support groups and networks of caring people dedicated to sharing their expertise and experience educating children.
+And, there are links to local support groups and national networks of caring people dedicated to sharing their expertise and experience educating children

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~